 How to Get Started with Earthing

-The earthing mat can be placed on a desk or under your child’s feet while they study, while the highly conductive Better Earthing Pad can be used on a desk or chair.
+The earthing mat can be placed on a desk or under your child’s feet while they study, while the highly conductive Fabric Pad can be used on a desk or chair.
 As the pad is made of fabric, it can also be used while sleeping.
 This will allow your child to enjoy the benefits of earthing and relieve stress both comfortably and conveniently at home.

 Ghaly M, Teplitz D. The biologic effects of grounding the human body during sleep as measured by cortisol levels and subjective reporting of sleep, pain, and stress.
 Journal of Alternative and Complementary Medicine.
 2004;10(5):767–776.